Course Outline

 Installing Oracle Linux 9 for Government

-• Graphical and text-mode installation processes for flexibility
+• Graphical and text-mode installation processes for flexibility in deployment

 • Post-installation configuration steps to ensure compliance with government standards